ntasfi/PyGame-Learning-Environment/docs/user/tutorial/adding_pygame_games.rst

 Catcher is a simple game where the agent must catch 'fruit' dropped at random from the top of the screen with the 'paddle' controlled by the agent.

-The main component of the game is enclosed in one class that inherits from :class:`base.Game <ple.games.base.Game>`:
+The main component of the game is enclosed in one class that inherits from :class:`base.PyGameWrapper <ple.games.base.PyGameWrapper>`:

 .. code:: python

         from ple.games import base
         from pygame.constants import K_a, K_d

-        class Catcher(base.Game):
+        class Catcher(base.PyGameWrapper):

                 def __init__(self, width=48, height=48):